-An exhibition from February 18 - May 20 2019 marks the centennial of the opening of the Gotham Book Mart: "Wise Men Fished Here: A Centennial Exhibition in Honor of the Gotham Book Mart, 1920 - 2020."
-The exhibition is accompanied by a conference and a catalogue.
+An exhibition from February 18 - May 20 2019 marked the centennial of the opening of the Gotham Book Mart: "Wise Men Fished Here: A Centennial Exhibition in Honor of the Gotham Book Mart, 1920 - 2020."
+The exhibition was accompanied by a conference and a published catalogue.
 More information about the exhibition.

 The Gotham Book Mart (1920-2006) was one of Midtown Manhattan’s most iconic bookstores during the 20th century.
 Founded by Frances Steloff (1887-1989), the daughter of poor Russian-Jewish immigrants, the Book Mart became a social center for the New York literati and a focal point for literary modernism in the United States.
 The Gotham Book Mart served as a meeting point for the James Joyce Society and the Finnegan's Wake Society.
 Steloff also published books by well-known Modernists who came to her shop, including Andre Gide and Wallace Stevens.

 Steloff’s successor, independent literary manuscript dealer Andreas Brown (1933-), maintained the store’s focus on avant-garde and small press publications while incorporating his own interests in postcards and genealogy.
 During Brown's tenure that Gotham began to sell authors' archives collections.
 While Brown was the owner of the Gotham Book Mart, he struck up a relationship with illustrator and writer Edward Gorey.
 Brown published Gorey's works, and Gorey was also involved in the production of promotional material for the Gotham Book Mart.